Yuzu-sorbet/asgn2/README.md

 * Add new students to the student tracker and see all students on display
 * Edit attributes of existing students
 * Delete existing students via student UID
-* View a visual representation of each student in the form of colored rectangles by UID
+* View a visual display of each student in the form of colored rectangles by UID
 * See all students and their attributes in a table on the homepage
 * Go back to homepage via back button